cosmos/ibc-go/docs/roadmap/roadmap.md

 This feature will add support for applications on a chain to communicate with applications on the same chain using the existing standard interface to communicate with applications on remote chains.
 This is a powerful UX improvement, particularly for those users interested in interacting with multiple smart contracts on a single chain through one interface.

-For more details, see the design proposal and discussion [here](https://github.com/cosmos/ibc-go/discussions/2191).
+For more details, see the new [ICS 09 specification](https://github.com/cosmos/ibc/pull/936).

-A special shout out to Strangelove for their substantial contribution on this feature.
+A special shout out to Strangelove Ventures and Polymer Labs for their substantial contribution on this feature.

 ## v7.2.0